 SHOP/DESIGNER: Cynthia Rowley

 The juxtaposition of ritzy clothing designer, Rowley, with the adjacent somewhat dumpy Memory Motel pretty much sums up the highbrow and lowbrow aspects of the town these days.
-(Interestingly, the Memory Hotel was inspiration for the Rolling Stone’s song of the same name, after Jagger and his band spent time in Montauk).
+(Interestingly, the Memory Hotel was the inspiration for Rolling Stone’s song of the same name, after Jagger and his band spent time in Montauk).

 SHOP: Downtown

 Homeport Town and Shine are both great bets for fun and funky gifts.
-You’ll find several other fine establishments at Gosman’s Dock, including a wonderful collection of unique home goods at Homeport flagship store.
+You’ll find several other fine establishments at Gosman’s Dock, including a wonderful collection of unique home goods at the Homeport flagship store.

 WATCH SUNSET: Montauk Beaches